-We take a look at the make-up of WBC super-lightweight strap holder Regis Prograis and Danielito Zorrilla as the pair get set to lock horns in New Orleans in the early hours of Sunday morning.
+We take a look at the make-up of WBC super-lightweight strap holder Regis Prograis and Danielito Zorrilla as the pair get set to lock horns in New Orleans in on Saturday night.

 Regis Prograis joins Canelo Alvarez and Katie Taylor as the third top level fighter to receive a homecoming in 2023.